laravel/docs/authentication.md

 	protected $redirectTo = '/dashboard';

 > **Note:** By default, password reset tokens expire after one hour.
 You may change this via the `reminder.expire` option of your `config/auth.php` file.

-<a name="authentication-drivers"></a>
-## Authentication Drivers

-Laravel offers the `database` and `eloquent` authentication drivers out of the box.
-For more information about adding additional authentication drivers, check out the [Authentication extension documentation](/docs/master/extending#authentication).